 Leonard Willingham, Marketing Manager from Schools Financial Credit Union, visited Okemiri's classroom today to present her with a gift bag and a check for $1,000.
 KXTV also conducted an interview, scheduled to air during its 5 p.m. broadcast on October 14.

 "It is a huge deal for me to be named the News10 Teacher of the Month.
 I consider myself privileged to receive this honor and I very much appreciate it," Okemiri said.

-Okemiri teaches students with moderate to severe disabilities in a 4th-6th grade combination special day class at Prairie West Elementary School, located in the Elk Grove Unified School District.
+Okemiri teaches students with moderate to severe disabilities in a 4th-6th grade combination special day class at Prairie Elementary School—West Campus, located in the Elk Grove Unified School District.
 On a daily basis Okemiri plans and implements instruction in a structured classroom environment.
 She provides comprehensive support and direction to the para-educators working in her classroom, enabling them to work as a successful team with her in serving students.